Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Results

 Rate constants for xanthophyll interconversion in the model were parameterised based on a reduced form of the full model, fitted to the experimental HPLC data, as detailed in the supporting information.
-The full model predictions for the HPLC data are also shown in Fig.~\ref{fig-hplc}, where we see the model accurately predicts the HPLC data, although in the 1 HL- 4 D- 7 HL- 5 D- 1 HL- 2 D sequence the model slightly overestimates $\Delta[\ce{A}]$ and $\Delta[\ce{Z}]$ after 1 min of light exposure.
+The full model predictions for the HPLC data are also shown in Fig.~\ref{fig-hplc}, where we see the model mostly predicts the HPLC data within the experimental fluctuations, although in the 1 HL- 4 D- 7 HL- 5 D- 1 HL- 2 D sequence the model slightly overestimates $\Delta[\ce{A}]$ and $\Delta[\ce{Z}]$ after 1 min of light exposure (it should be noted that the fluctuations in xanthophyll concentrations in Fig.~\ref{fig-hplc} D do not correlate with the periodicity of light exposure on close inspection).
 In Table \ref{tab-vaz-rates} we summarise the maximum rates for the de-epoxidation processes, defined as $k_{\ce{X}\to\ce{X}'}[\ce{VDEa}]_{\mathrm{max}}^{\mathrm{light/dark}}$, and the epoxidation rates in the light and dark phases, and the rate constant for activation/deactivation (i.e. formation of VDEa from VDEi).
-We see that VDE activity increases by a factor of around 1000 in high-light conditions, and that the VDE de-epoxidises A slightly faster than V, although the difference is small.
-Conversely for the epoxidation we see that Z is epoxidised nearly twice as fast as A. In our model we find that the VDE enzyme takes just over 1 min to activate and deactivate in both the light and dark phases, which is consistent with the continuing increase in A and Z concentrations at the start of the dark phases in the HPLC experiments.
+We see that VDE activity increases by a factor of around 1000 in HL conditions, and that the VDE de-epoxidises A slightly faster than V, although the difference is small.
+Conversely for the epoxidation we see that Z is epoxidised nearly twice as fast as A. In our model we find that the VDE enzyme takes just over 1 min to activate and deactivate in both the light and dark phases, which is consistent with the continuing increase in A and Z concentrations observed at the start of the dark phases in the HPLC experiments.